canton7/RestEase/README.md

 ### Variable Interface Headers

 If you want to have a header that applies to every single request, and whose value is variable, then use a variable interface header.
-These are specifed using properties, using a `[Header("Name")]` attribute on that property.
+These are specified using properties, using a `[Header("Name")]` attribute on that property.

 For example: